Ginter Family Law

 Resources

 "Family Law Mediation is when the parties are assisted in their negotiations by a neutral family law attorney sitting as the parties' mediator.
 Other than the court-required documents, all negotiations and information remain private and confidential.
 Typically, assuming a full resolution, the parties do not even need to step foot into court."
-Bryan Ginter
+Bryan Ginter, Mediator

 Legal Scales Swinging

-Mr. Ginter is a trained and practicing Family Law Attorney Mediator.
-In addition to conducting confidential mediation for all family law issues in a private setting, including, but not limited to, divorce, legal separation and support modifications, Mr. Ginter is a member and a Co Vice-Chair of the Sacramento Pro Bono Mediation Group, which he has belonged to since 2008.
+Mr. Ginter is a trained and practicing family law attorney mediator and he has an extensive background in mediation.
+Mr. Ginter conducts confidential mediation for all family law issues in a private setting, including, but not limited to, divorce, legal separation and support modifications.
+Mr. Ginter's committment to the mediation process is evidenced by his involvement as a member and the co vice-chair of the Sacramento Pro Bono Mediation Group from 2008 to 2012.

 • Procedural Assistance: The parties are guided through the relevant procedure to ensure that they comply with California law, such as being informed of relevant timelines, we inform you as to what documents must be filed with the court, we assist and help prepare the forms, we file and retrieve documents from the court and we handle the delivering of documents to the appropriate persons.